- About Us

 Fees for each declaration and completion of final documentation/property portfolio differ depending on the nature, size and complicity of each structure.

-Our Office will carry the whole process of calculating the government fine, produce the appropriate plans and clean up any irregularities of your property according to the government law 4178 of 2013.
+Moreover, Our Office will perform the whole process of calculating the government fine, produce the appropriate plans and clean up any irregularities of your property according to the government law 4178 of 2013.

 Please contact us for all necessary details and on how to check if your property is legitimate in its entity.